airblade/css_dryer/README.markdown

 * Make CssDryer work with Rails' asset packaging: incorporate Dan Walters' code on GitHub.
 * Replace regexp-based nested-stylesheet parser with a Treetop parser.
-* Use .css.ncss naming convention.
 * Package as a gem as well as a plugin.
 * Configuration, e.g. `#implicit_nested_divs = true`
 * Merb compatibility.
 * Split out a separate EXAMPLES document.
 * Rake task to generate and write .css files from .ncss ones.
-* Port to Java/JSP/Servlet to bring a little ray of sunshine to J2EE webapp programming..
+* Port to Java/JSP/Servlet to bring a little ray of sunshine to J2EE webapp programming.

 ## Alternatives